 Comber’s brain was very defective.
 As a child he had delighted in perpetrating cruelties upon every animal he could, but with increasing years, his parents thought this propensity to maim and kill had left the boy.
 Instead, Comber delighted in all his former ways, except he did in secret what as a mere child he had done openly.

-He’s no Flashman – he lacks the nominative determinism, apart from anything else – but he’s uncomfortably convincing as a villain.
+He’s no Flashman – he lacks the nominative determinism, apart from anything else – but he’s unpleasantly convincing as a villain.
 The Fag of the title, on the other hand, doesn’t really figure.
 Far more interesting are some of the other characters.

 There’s a pair of identical twins from India, for example.
 No one’s ever quite sure which one they’re talking to: ‘The two boys were exactly alike, dressed the same to the most minute detail, their voices betrayed no difference’.

-As Dominic Sandbrook pointed out in The Great British Dream Factory (2015), the classic English school story was often a welcoming place for Indian boys and less racist than the popular perception would suggest: ‘We don’t share your ridiculous prejudice against coloured people,’ declares Harry Wharton in one of Frank Richards’s Greyfriars tales from 1910.
+As Dominic Sandbrook pointed out in The Great British Dream Factory (2015), the classic English school story was often a welcoming place for Indian boys and far less racist than the popular perception would suggest: ‘We don’t share your ridiculous prejudice against coloured people,’ declares Harry Wharton in one of Frank Richards’s Greyfriars tales from 1910.
 In Bully, Fag and Hero, as elsewhere, it helps that the twins are very wealthy – ‘I get as much money as ever I want from India’ – but it’s worth noting that there’s little racism in the depiction.
 They don’t even speak in the twisted syntax and language of Richards’s character Hurree Jamset Ram Singh (commonly known as Inky); indeed they’re sufficiently flexible in their use of English that they can parody and mimic other characters

-There is, it is true, an episode where they practise a kind of voodoo, making little wooden dolls of people into which they stick pins, as they conduct ‘a strange experiment’, but the central point is the chance it gives the twins to get one over a disliked monitor, and to celebrate their artistry – their work is comparable to that of the ‘best modellers’ (they’re also academically proficient).
+There is, it is true, an episode where they practise a kind of voodoo, making little wooden dolls of people into which they stick pins, as they conduct ‘a strange experiment’, but the central point of the sequence is the chance it gives the twins to get one over a disliked monitor, and to celebrate their artistry – their work is comparable to that of the ‘best modellers’ (they’re also academically proficient).
 Of the experiment itself, we never hear the results, so don’t know if it works.